PraveenGupta11001/ASSIGNMENT-FROM-JALAN-TECHNOLOGIES/README.md

 > This shows current time again to enter

     Enter the day you want to set the Alarm : 4
-> here i enter 4 and it as a day says wednesday, but if you enter another it will rang at that time enter the correctly as shown in array of days see up
+> here I enter 4 and it as a day says wednesday, but if you enter another it will rang at that time enter the correctly as shown in array of days see up

     Enter hrs : 17
 > enter hours in 24 hrs format